Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 DOH Programs & Assistance

-To mitigate the burden of blood cancers and improve access, the DOH has integrated adult blood cancers (leukemia, lymphoma, myeloma) into the Cancer Assistance Fund (CAF) and the Cancer and Supportive-Palliative Medicines Access Program (CSPMAP), providing assistance and subsidized medicines.
+The DOH aims to mitigate the burden of blood cancers.
+To improve access, it has integrated adult blood cancers (leukemia, lymphoma, myeloma) into the Cancer Assistance Fund (CAF).
+They have also included these cancers in the Cancer and Supportive-Palliative Medicines Access Program (CSPMAP), providing assistance and subsidized medicines.
 Department of Health

-Moreover, the government observes World Leukemia Awareness Month in September, using it as a platform to amplify messages on blood diseases.
-BusinessMirror+1
+The government observes World Leukemia Awareness Month in September.
+It uses this period as a platform to amplify messages on blood diseases.
+BusinessMirror

 In February 2022, Takeda Philippines launched the "Spot Lymphoma, Stop Lymphoma" initiative.
 This project collaborates with groups like the Philippine Cancer Society, Philippine College of Hematology and Transfusion Medicine, and Lymphoma Philippines to: